-DOING BUSINESS IN CANADA
+DOING BUSINESS IN CANADA IN 2017

 Since 2003, Healy Consultants Group PLC has assisted our Clients with starting their company in Canada.
 Our services include i) Canada business registration ii) assistance to license the company iii) corporate bank account opening services in Canada and abroad iv) employee recruitment v) visa strategies and vi) office rental solutions.